UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Liskov_(2001).md

 University and she ends the conversation with thoughts on how to balance career and family.

-[Liskov was previously interviewed in 1991](/Oral-History:Barbara_Liskov "Oral-History:Barbara Liskov")  This interview focussed on NSF funding for her projects at MIT, including CLU, Argus, Mercury, Thor and Harp.
+Liskov was previously interviewed in 1991(Oral-History:Barbara_Liskov "Oral-History:Barbara Liskov")  This interview focussed on NSF funding for her projects at MIT, including CLU, Argus, Mercury, Thor and Harp.